- Note

 You should build wasm version of

-feature first.
+opencv.jsif you want to enable this optimization.
+For browser, you need to enable theWebAssembly SIMD supportfeature first.
 For example, if you use Chrome, please enable this flag in chrome://flags.
-For Node.js, you need to run script with flag--experimental-wasm-simd
+For Node.js, you need to run script with flag--experimental-wasm-simd. -

 The simd version of

-built by latest LLVM upstream may not work with the stable browser or old version of Node.js.
-Please use the latest version of unstable browser or Node.js to get new features, likeChrome Dev
+opencv.jsbuilt by latest LLVM upstream may not work with the stable browser or old version of Node.js.
+Please use the latest version of unstable browser or Node.js to get new features, likeChrome Dev.

 [optional] To build wasm intrinsics tests, append